 An education at S. Anselm’s is an education for life.
 High standards in the classroom, excellent manners, decency and consideration for others all combine to give our pupils essential preparation for their future.

 We accommodate pupils of a wide range of abilities and are proud to prepare our children for many different senior schools.

 As a ‘stand-alone’ Preparatory School, we teach to a very high standard so that our pupils may move on to a school that most suits them, including some of the most prestigious schools in the country: Ampleforth, Cheltenham Ladies’ College, Downe House, Eton College, Giggleswick, Harrow, Malvern, Oakham, Oundle, Queen Margaret’s (York), Repton, Rugby, St Edward’s (Oxford), Sedbergh, Shrewsbury, Tudor Hall, Uppingham, Winchester, Wycombe Abbey and many others, not to mention S. Anselm's College.

 The Junior Forms

-The Junior Forms consist of Years 3, 4 and 5 where pupils are taught by form teachers within classrooms that are based in the heart of the school.
-The primary specialists plan closely together within year groups and as a department to deliver a rich, broad, stimulating and child-centred curriculum.
+Younger pupils in the Prep School in Years 3, 4 and 5 are taught in the Junior Forms, ensuring children receive a firm grounding from which to progress.
+Pupils are taught by form teachers within classrooms that are based in the heart of the school.
+Our primary teaching specialists plan together closely within year groups and as a department to deliver a rich, broad, stimulating and child-centred curriculum.

 We are very proud of our academic record.
-Our Common Entrance grades are invariably outstanding with children gaining places at their first choice of senior school.
+S. Anselms' Common Entrance grades are invariably outstanding with children gaining places at their first choice of senior school.
 Our scholarship successes are also a source of pride, not least given the increasingly competitive nature of awards.